-SPREP has the following roles and functions under PACPLAN;
+The Secretariat of the Pacific Regional Environment Programme (SPREP has the following roles and responsibilities under PACPLAN:

-- organise and deliver PACPOL activities and PACPLAN obligations that facilitate and assist the goals and intentions of PACPLAN, including assistance to develop NATPLANS, Oil Spill response equipment, development and distribution of model legislation, and capacity building; - assist SPREP island members with requests for external assistance in the event of PACPLAN being activated and assist, where required, with the provision or coordination of advice to member governments in the event of a spill; - maintain and update; - SPREP Guidelines and Templates; and - an inventory of Responsible Authorities for each SPREP island member. - receive, co-ordinate and disseminate reports to affected parties and report on annual spill statistics; - provide a platform for information sharing and identify and distribute relevant intelligence regarding oil spills including lessons learned, trends and risks; - generally provide advice to SPREP island members in the prevention, planning and response to, marine spills; - set indicators, and report, on preparedness for SPREP island members; - maintain and update PACPLAN, including; - staying abreast of developments and changes that affect the content of the Plan and notifying member countries before amending the Plan; - managing the distribution of the Plan; and - $\circ$ ensuring that all participants of the PACPLAN receive updates to the Plan as they occur, and - SPREP to develop and maintain the necessary staff and material resources to enable it to fulfil these responsibilities, within the resources made available from the general PACPOL programme.
+- organise and deliver PACPOL and PACPLAN activities that facilitate and assist the goals and intentions of PACPLAN, including assistance to develop NATPLANS, Oil Spill response equipment, development and distribution of model legislation, and capacity building; - assist SPREP island members with requests for external assistance in the event of PACPLAN being activated and assist, where required, with the provision or coordination of advice to member governments in the event of a spill; - maintain and update; - SPREP Guidelines and Templates; and - o an inventory of Responsible Authorities for each SPREP island member. - receive, co-ordinate and disseminate reports to affected parties and report on annual spill statistics; - provide a platform for information sharing and identify and distribute relevant intelligence regarding oil spills including lessons learned, trends and risks; - generally assist SPREP island members in the prevention, planning and response to, marine spills; - set indicators on preparedness for SPREP island members; - maintain and update PACPLAN, including; - Staying abreast of developments and changes that affect the content of the Plan and notifying member countries before amending the Plan; - o Managing the distribution of the Plan; - o and - o Ensuring that all participants of the PACPLAN receive updates to the Plan as they occur, and - SPREP to develop and maintain the necessary staff and material resources to enable it to fulfil these responsibilities, within the resources made available from the general PACPOL programme.